Dear British voters,

 Perhaps we should blast the Urals away or something.

-From a historical point of view, I think I’ll just selfishly stick to the bit I know best: the relationship between my two countries, France and the UK.
+From a historical point of view, I think I’ll just selfishly stick to the bit I know best: the relationship between my two countries, France and the UK, well, mostly England actually.

-Today, conflict between French and British people is mostly expressed by disagreeable comments on each other’s bathing habits and culinary traditions.
+Today, conflict between French and British people is mostly expressed by disagreeable comments and the odd sneer on each other’s bathing habits, culinary traditions and sporting expolots.
 By and large, the same sort of relations currently prevail throughout the EU.

 From The Archers’ point of view, the big question is: “Can Helen vote?”
 Legal expertise on this point would be greatly appreciated.
 The facts are that Helen has been remanded in custody but not tried, in a case of controlling or coercive behaviour in an intimate or family relationship.
 (The Helen Titchener née Archer case will probably be the subject of future bar exam papers, such is the power of this 60-year old radio soap opera from the BBC).